 - Cook the lasagna noodles until al dente –follow instructions on your brand.
 Rinse cooked noodles in cold water, add a touch of olive oil if desired to hinder sticking after draining and reserve.

 - Meanwhile, in a large glass mixing bowl thoroughly combine 24 ounces whole milk ricotta cheese, 4 ounces grated Romano cheese, 4 ounces of grated smoked provolone, 1 tablespoon of chopped fresh basil, 1/2 teaspoon dry oregano, kosher salt, ground black pepper, and a small dash of nutmeg with 1 beaten egg.

 - Roughly chop 1 and 1/2 pounds (Reserve 3 for garnish if desired) of cleaned, deveined, and already cooked shrimp — frozen already cooked and thawed shrimp can be used if short on time.
 Add roughly chopped shrimp to above cheese mixture.

 - Be sure all water is drained of organic frozen spinach by wringing in a clean towel and combine 3/4 of with above cheese mixture.

-- Place a large sheet of wax paper down on counter and lay 4 Lasagna noodles side by side, using springform bottom and sharp knife or kitchen shears cut noodles to fit pan (4 times)
+- Place a large sheet of wax paper down on the counter and lay 4 Lasagna noodles side by side, using springform bottom and a sharp knife or kitchen shears cut noodles to fit pan (4 times)

 - Spray large Springform pan with olive oil cooking spray, add a ladle of either homemade sauce or favorite brand name sauce in the bottom then place 4 pre-cut noodles down in pan add 1/3 of ricotta cheese mixture containing spinach and chopped shrimp to noodles and distribute as evenly as possible.
 Ladle a little more sauce and start another layer follow exact directions.
 There will be 4 layers –Be to remember to serve a little sauce for the top noodle layer.